hyperledger/fabric-private-chaincode/samples/chaincode/cc-tools-demo/README.md

 cd $FPC_PATH/samples/chaincode/cc-tools-demo
 ```

-The chaincode code structure is different than normal chaincode as it's using the cc-tools framework
+The chaincode code structure is different than normal chaincode as it's using the cc-tools framework.

 **Note**: remove all test files (`*_test.go`) you find like `txdefs_createNewLibrary_test.go` as they are not part of the chaincode.